substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

-This PR removes the hardcoded migration sequence from `migrations.rs` and places it within `Config` so it can be configured in the runtime.
+This PR removes the hardcoded migration sequence from `migrations.rs` in the Contracts pallet and places it within `Config` so it can be configured in the runtime.
 Developers need to update their runtime configuration with their pending migrations.
 This is a breaking change as it adds a new type to the `Config`.

 ---